R J Cooper DFC - Jack Cooper

 Gentlemen of the Dominions, Colonies and Territories under the Crown are invited to apply for Short Service Commissions in His Majesty’s Air Force..…Apply to RAAF H.Q., Melbourne.

 Such a process had been in place since 1927, although until 1938 the invitations had been directed at Royal Australian Air Force (RAAF) officers who had graduated from the RAAF Officer Training School at Point Cook.
-It would seem that this invitation of early 1939 might have been the first and – because of the declaration of war later in the year – certainly the last one inviting applications from men who may have had no flying training at all.
+This invitation of early 1939 might have been the first and – because of the declaration of war later in the year – certainly the last one inviting applications from young men who may have had no flying training at all.

 Journey to Britain